echolab-stanford/wildfire-map-public/README.md

 The estimates generated in the paper can be found in the folder `clean/results_all.RDS`.
 This file is a dataframe, with an estimate for each year, for each grid cell.
 The column `preds` is the prediction for the cell overall, and `preds_0` is the prediction when the smoke value is artificially set to 0.
 The grid cells are only identified by id, and can be merged with a shapefile for any spatial work.
 The grid shapefile can be found at `clean/national_grid.RDS`.

+There are several settings that can be changed in the `work/00_functions.R`.

+# Packages needed

+A custom package used in the lab that includes several plotting and scraping functions is used throughout, and can be downloaded at the github `burkelab/census.tools`.

+Additionally, some of the scraping requires RSelenium, along with the dev version of chrome.

 # Data